rei/rei-cedar-docs/docs/getting-started/handoff/README.md

 ## Designers – Design with These Goals in Mind:
 - [Setup](#artboard-setup): A set of up to 4 artboards for each screen, one for each responsive breakpoint.
 See recommended artboard widths.
-Follow the Cedar 12-column grid layout.
+Follow the Cedar 12-column grid layout
-- [Design](#create-your-design): Construct your designs mostly from symbols, layer styles, and text styles available through Cedar UI Toolkit.
+- [Design](#create-your-design): Construct your designs mostly from symbols, layer styles, and text styles available through Cedar UI Toolkit
 - [Redline](#redlining): Add spacing and inset or padding grid token overlays to visualize whitespace.
-Also see Redlining Tips for additional info.
+Also see Redlining Tips for additional info
 - [Handoff](#handoff): Group sections from top to bottom as layers for parsability.
 Make collections of relevant artboard.
-Commit both the __VISUAL__ and the __REDLINE__ examples for the developers.
+Commit both the __VISUAL__ and the __REDLINE__ examples for the developers